NAME AND REGISTERED AGENT

 2) Scholars.
 Recognizing that editors may be scholars also, persons who have interests in medical journal editing and peer review may apply for membership provided they can establish their credentials in research and/or publishing.

 In cases in which allegations of misbehavior would constitute cause for termination, if found to be true, the President may impose an interim suspension until such time as the Board of Directors can review the matter.
-Such a review by the Board of Directors shall be done as soon as reasonably possible.
+Such a review by the Board of Directors shall be done as soon as reasonably possible and without written notice.

 DUES AND ASSESSMENTS